 John Tarrant, Roshi is available for private interviews at PZI long retreats.
 He usually supervises teachers and very occasionally takes new students to work with in person, by phone or by email.
-To enquire about his availability email johntarrant -(at)- gmail.com.
+To enquire about his availability email email@example.com.

-Jon Joseph, Roshi, holds monthly half day meditation retreats at the Santa Rosa Creek Zen Center on the 4th Sunday of every month.
+Jon Joseph, Roshi holds monthly half-day meditation retreats at the Santa Rosa Creek Zen Center on the 4th Sunday of every month.
 The retreat goes from 9am to 2pm, and he talks to people individually during the retreat.
-For more information about working with Jon email him at jjoseph5450-(at)-gmail.com or go to his website.
-He teaches in San Mateo at the Portola Camp Zendo.
+Jon also teaches at Portola Camp Zendo.
+For more information about working with Jon email him at firstname.lastname@example.org.

 David Parks, Sensei served for 36 years as a UCC minister and now devotes himself to the teaching of Zen.
 His latest project is the founding of Open Door Zen.
 He is based in Kentucky, blogs on interfaith Zen, and guides koan small groups in both Kentucky and northern California, where he recently lived.
 You may contact David at email@example.com.

 Jesse Cardin, Sensei is our newest koan teacher.
 He leads a PZI center in San Antonio, Texas and also writes a blog called It’s Alive! —on koans and meditation.
 He works with people in person (if they live in San Antonio) or on email, skype, or by phone.
 Old fashioned letters could also probably be arranged.
 Contact him by email at firstname.lastname@example.org.